Healthy eating for your teen: Nutritious and tasty diet plans for teenage boys and girls

 Healthy meal habits for teenagers

 - Always start the day with breakfast.
-The brain utilises carbohydrates as a source of energy.
+The brain utilizes carbohydrates as a source of energy.
 As stored-up carbohydrate exhausts after an overnight fast, it is essential for teenagers to eat breakfast.
 It enables them to concentrate better.
 Also, it ensures they do not consume unhealthy meals during mid-mornings.

 - Let your teen eat five servings of fruits and vegetables every day as they are storehouses of vitamins and antioxidants, which are essential for maintaining good skin and overall health.